burnto/brentfitzgerald.com/about.md

 # Brent Fitzgerald

-I am a programmer and technical product designer based in Oakland, CA.
+I am a programmer and technology manager based in Oakland, CA.

 For the past five years I've worked on payment technology, with a focus on mobile and developer products.
 If you've ever paid for something in an app, chances are pretty good that you used my work.